tonyflow/movierama/README.md

 **title**: `RottenTomatoesService` is initially assigned the task of populating that field.
 If there was no result then the task will be delegated to the `MovieDbService`

-**description**: The longest of the two retrieved descriptions will be displayed in our front end.
+**description**: The longest of the two retrieved descriptions will be displayed in our frontend.

 **numberOfReviews**: The accumulative number of reviews retrieved from both APIs